In this guide we’ll look at the best hand saws.

 Keep you index finger on the side of the wood saw to give you more control.
 Your wrist, elbow and shoulder should be aligned with the blade.
 Begin by making two or three upward strokes with the hand saw until the teeth start to bite into the wood.

 If you are cutting with the grain hold the wood saw at a 60% angle.
 If you are cutting a cross cut, against the grain, then hold the wood saw at a 45% angle.
 Work the handsaw back and forward to cut the wood using the whole length of the blade.
 Do not force the blade, let the handsaw do the work for you.
 This will result in a neater cut.
 As you approach the end of the cut shorten your stroke to use only half the blade as this will prevent splintering or splitting.

 Wearing thick work gloves, clean the blade of your saw with soapy water and a stiff brush and wipe it dry.

 You can buy saw sharpening file sets quite easily.
-Then it just a matter of clamping your saw and filing all the teeth one way, then turning the saw to file them the other way.
+Then it just a matter of clamping your hand saw and filing all the teeth one way, then turning the hand saw to file them the other way.